California DUI Sobriety Checkpoints

 These violations can be used to defend the charges, and in some instances, the charges may be dropped altogether.

 In most cases, police will utilize certain tests to determine if you're under the influence of drugs or alcohol.
 If you haven't been arrested, you don't have to submit to these tests.
-However, if you have been arrested for DUI, you will be required to submit to the test.
-Refusal is a crime by itself.

 Police use field sobriety tests, which involve walking a line or reciting the alphabet.
 These are done prior to arrest, and it's your decision whether to comply, but refusal will normally lead to arrest.
+It's important to note that refusal to take these tests can be used as evidence against you in court.

 A “preliminary alcohol screening” (PAS) is a small portable breath test similar to a breathalyzer.
 Police will request that you blow into the device prior to arrest.
 You can refuse, but you will probably be arrested, and the prosecutor will use your refusal against you.

-What makes our law firm valuable to you is our knowledge of the laws and procedures required per the laws of our state.
-We will aggressively investigate any potential violations regarding your DUI arrest and uncompromisingly provide you with the best defense possible.
+What makes our law firm valuable to you is our in-depth knowledge of the laws and procedures required by our state's laws.

 If you have been arrested for DUI, contact Cron, Israels & Stark and have your case assessed for the best defense possible.